ericelliott/rtype/README.md

 # rtype

-Intuitive type notation for JavaScript.
+Intuitive gradual structural type notation for JavaScript.

 ## About rtype